Resident retention ideas that improve satisfaction and lower turnover

 Resident retention ideas that improve a renter’s living experience

 Resident Retention Idea #1: Building community

+Arguably the most important resident retention idea is creating a sense of community.
 When people know and like their neighbors, they have more emotional ties to a home.
-This may make renters more reluctant to move out of a community.
+This makes renters more reluctant to move out of a community.
 It’s likely they can find a comparable apartment anywhere.
 What can’t be easily replicated is the sense of community they feel because they are friends with their neighbors.
 So it’s important to foster friendships among residents to give them emotional ties to your community.

 Studies prove this is a top factor of the resident experience.
 SatisFacts’ annual survey of renters found that “a sense of community” is the number one value driver for residents from 2013 to 2021.
 Residents want and need to feel connected to what’s going on where they live, which is why they continually vote for this as a top priority.

 By focusing on providing a stand-out resident experience and helping residents feel connected to their community, you provide value to your residents.
 That, in turn, compels them to want to live in your community longer.

 Host events that appeal to your resident base

 Clearly, bringing residents together is important.
 Organizing community events strengthens the odds that your renters will form friendships with one another.
 The more creative and interesting the event, the more likely residents will show up.

 Some of our favorite events we’ve heard of from clients include: